cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 }
 {% endhighlight %}

-`__attribute__((noinline))` is needed in order to make sure that the stack space used in the child is separate from the stack space used by the parent, avoiding the compiler potentially doing optimisations that might result in stack interleaving.
+`__attribute__((noinline))` is generally a good idea in order to make sure that the stack space used in the child is separate from the stack space used by the parent, avoiding the compiler potentially doing optimisations that might result in stack interleaving.

 Here's an example of its use: